adhocteam/ca-alert/README.md

 Automated tests exist for both the API and the client-side app:

 * The API uses [RSpec](http://rspec.info/) for testing and [rcov](https://github.com/relevance/rcov) for code coverage analysis.
 The root directory for the tests can be found [here](https://github.com/adhocteam/ca-alert/tree/master/backend/spec).
 Rcov is configured to block any builds in which the code coverage falls below 95%, and in practice it has remained above 99% during development.
+The tests can be run using `rake` fron the root directory of the backend project.
-* ???????????????????????????????????
+* The Front-end code uses [Mocha](https://mochajs.org/) for testing and [Enzyme](https://github.com/airbnb/enzyme) for individual component testing.
+The root directory for the tests can be found [here](https://github.com/adhocteam/ca-alert/tree/master/web/test).
+The tests can be run using `make test` from the root directory of the front-end project.

 #### o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider